Book Character Name Ideas: 90+ Names by Genre

 Science Fiction Character Names

-Science fiction naming sits at a fascinating crossroads: the names need to feel futuristic enough to signal that we're not in Kansas anymore, but familiar enough that readers can connect with the characters as human beings.
-The most effective approach blends recognizable cultural elements with subtle modifications—a Japanese surname paired with a Latin first name, or a familiar name appended with a clone designation number.
+Science fiction names need to feel futuristic without cutting readers off from the characters.
+A practical approach is to blend recognizable cultural elements with small changes, such as a Japanese surname paired with a Latin first name, or a familiar name with a clone designation number.

 Science Fiction Character Names